 |Chair of the Functional Subcommittee for Time and Place||2 years|

 TDWG is an international organization that promotes the digitization, integration, and sharing of information about the world’s biodiversity.
 TDWG provides a forum where individuals, projects, and institutions who manage biodiversity data can come together to share expertise and promote interoperability by promulgating standards and best practices.
-In 2018, TDWG launched the Biodiversity Information Science and Standards (BISS) journal where papers on issues related to information technology and biodiversity science can be published.
-You would be a member of the TDWG Executive Committee oversees the work of TDWG: it coordinates TDWG Interest and Task Groups, manages the review and ratification of standards, manages the organization’s journal, and organizes the annual meeting.
-These responsibilities are set forth in the Constitution and detailed further in a supplementary document.
+TDWG also publishes the Biodiversity Information Science and Standards (BISS) journal where papers on issues related to information technology and biodiversity science can be published.
+You would be a member of the TDWG Executive Committee, which oversees the work of TDWG: coordinates TDWG Interest and Task Groups, manages the review and ratification of standards, manages the organization’s journal, and organizes the annual meeting.
+These responsibilities are set forth in the Constitution and detailed further in supplementary documents.

-All officers, including Subcommittee Chairs, have voting rights on the Executive Committee, and are expected to participate in the committee’s conference calls, which may be monthly, bi-weekly or ad-hoc.
-Executive Committee members are expected to find their own support to attend the annual conference.
+All officers, including Subcommittee Chairs, have voting rights on the Executive Committee, and are expected to participate in the committee’s conference calls, which are generally every two weeks.
+Executive Committee members are expected to find their own support to travel to attend the annual conference.
 Discounted registration to the conference may be offered.

 Offices open for election

 The Treasurer of TDWG holds the post for two years, which can be extended into consecutive terms.
 They manage the finances of TDWG, including grants, conference expenses and memberships.
 They work closely with the Administrator of the TDWG Secretariat as well as the other managing officers (Chair, Deputy Chair and Secretary).
 They write an annual financial statement, which is usually presented during a business meeting at the TDWG conference.